ANKIT770-tech/email-spam-detection/README.md

 Text Preprocessing: Cleaned and normalized SMS messages using regex, stopword removal, and stemming (PorterStemmer).
 Vectorization: Converted messages into numerical features using TfidfVectorizer to capture word importance.
 Modeling: Trained a LogisticRegression classifier within a pipeline for streamlined training and inference.
-Accuracy Achieved: ~XX% (Replace XX with your actual accuracy score).
+Accuracy Achieved: 95% (Replace XX with your actual accuracy score).
 Prediction Function: Custom function to classify new messages as "Spam" or "Ham".
 This model provides a lightweight and effective solution for filtering spam messages in real-time applications.